 To renew your vehicle registration while you're deployed or based out of state, provide proof of insurance and pay personal property taxes, you can visit the West Virginia DMV online and use a credit or debit card.
 Non-resident military members don't need to register their vehicles in West Virginia if the registration is current in their home state.

-Age savings for West Virginia service members
+Average Rates for West Virginia service members

 In West Virginia, car owners cannot register their vehicles until the state DMV receives proof of auto insurance.